davidclough/node/_documents/javascript-guide/javascript-guide.md

 [http://www.2ality.com/2014/09/es6-modules-final.html](http://www.2ality.com/2014/09/es6-modules-final.html)

 ### <a name="tips-inheritance"></a>Inheritance
-Prototypical inheritance has already been covered in []().
-One downside of defining methods against the prototype of an object defined by a constuctor function is that `private` variables are not realistically possible due to the fact that the object methods are defined externally and not encapsulated within the constructor function.
+Prototypical inheritance has already been covered in [Object Prototypes](#language-objects-prototypes).
+One downside to defining methods against the prototype of an object defined by a constuctor function is that `private` variables are not realistically possible due to the fact that the object methods are defined externally and not encapsulated within the constructor function.
 Instead people often resort to a poor man's version of `private` or `protected` by prefixing the names with an underscore (or maybe using more underscores before and after the main part of the name).
-This is not preventing any form of tampering, merely giving consuming programmers a visual indication.
+This does not prevent any form of tampering, it merely gives consuming programmers a visual indication.

-This is not especially advised but you can achieve genuinely `private` members of objects within a hierarchy.
-Achieving `protected` variables, certainly without convoluted code, is unrealistic but you can pass "secret" variable from the child to the parent.
+Whereas you not especially advised to go down this route, you can achieve genuinely `private` members of objects within a hierarchy.
+Achieving `protected` variables, certainly without convoluted code, is unrealistic but you can pass "secret" variables from the child to the parent.

     var createVehicle = function (spec, secret) {
         spec = spec || {};